hammingweight/spring_on_oci/ansible_common/README.md

 # Common Ansible Functionality

 We use Ansible both for [configuration](../2_configure) and [deployment](../3_deploy).
-This directory contains Ansible scripts and configuration that is needed for both configuration and deployment.
-Ansible is installed in a Python virtual environment in this directory running the [ap.sh](./ap.sh) script without any arguments.
+This directory contains Ansible scripts and configuration that is needed for both those tasks.

+Ansible can be installed in a Python virtual environment in this directory running the [ap.sh](./ap.sh) script without any arguments.

 ## `ansible.cfg`
 The [ansible.cfg](./ansible.cfg) defines the configuration settings used by Ansible.
 The most important setting is the declaration of the inventory to use